 Unitarian Universalism is not attached to particular beliefs; rather it is committed to specific work—striking a balance between openness to differing viewpoints on one hand and fierce advocacy of shared ethical claims on the other.
-This [leads to] rich, complex, imperfect, and collective struggles to balance these goals while building diverse and supportive communities.
+This leads to rich, complex, imperfect, and collective struggles to balance these goals while building diverse and supportive communities.

-Unitarian Universalists have no set creed, but we do affirm seven shared Principles ….
+Unitarian Universalists have no set creed, but we do affirm eight shared Principles.
 If you join in fellowship with Unitarian Universalism, you can hold any opinion you want about the existence of a god and what to call that god.
 You can change your opinion over time.
 You can follow your conscience, your readings, your thoughts, and your desires on issues like the existence of an afterlife, the idea of sin, the value of prayer, or the authority of religious texts.
 Among our congregations, you will find many different worship styles: raucous and religious, contemplative and nature-based, intellectual and secular.
 You can pray or not, sing in the choir or mumble the hymns, rush out after service or help brew the coffee, collect the canned goods or organize the field trip, pass out a petition or let the petition pass you by, dress casually for services or don your finest attire.
 Having set aside divisive doctrinal battles we seek a straightforward commitment to the fluid, open, collective work of seeking our truths together without assuming that we will all share the same truth.

 Sound easy?
 It is not.
 But it is deeply rewarding.
-The seven Principles are simple to state but challenging to implement.
-Building a truly expansive intellectual, ethical, and cultural community is not for the faintof heart.
+The Eight Principles are simple to state but challenging to implement.
+Building a truly expansive intellectual, ethical, and cultural community is not for the faint of heart.
 In this way, the dogma of Unitarian Universalism is procedural rather than theological.
 We are committed to being together and to being together in ways that respect our Principles.
 Our worship and our work exist in finding practical and nurturing ways to govern ourselves and our congregations by living out our commitment to openness, democratic process, human equality, social justice, and personal exploration without harsh judgment.

-… [W]e keep going even when the work is hard and the outcomes are uncertain. … Our faith as Unitarian Universalists is not a specific claim about a particular god.
+We keep going even when the work is hard and the outcomes are uncertain.
+Our faith as Unitarian Universalists is not a specific claim about a particular god.
 It is not found in a single book.
 It does not rely on claims of our inherent specialness as individuals or as a people.
 Our faith is messier.
 Our faith is a belief that we can embrace the common good through how we interact with one another by holding fast to our precepts of inclusion, participation, and nonjudgmental disagreement.
 Our faith is a practice of intellectual humility, reminding us of our own limitations.
 Our faith assures us that we are not alone and that we can be part of something greater than ourselves.

 The journey is the joy.
 The companions are the comfort.